Luming-L/NGG/L1_Sequencing.md

 ### Process of SMRT:
 - library preparation
 	+ ligate adapters to double strand DNA to create circular template
-	+ immobilize DNA polymerase with a single molecule of DNA template and primer to each ZMW (zero-mode waveguides, A SMRT cell containing millions of tiny wells)
+	+ immobilize DNA polymerase with a single molecule of DNA template and primer to each ZMW (zero-mode waveguides, tiny wells in a SMRT cell)
 - sequencing
 	+ add nucleotides attached with fluorescent dyes
 	+ polymerase-cooperated labelled nucleotides